corda/corda-settler/README.md

 As at 4/12/18.

-This repo usea the obligation contract created for project Ubin with a couple of differences/additions.
-For example, ther are new propties called `settlementmethod` and `payments`, both of an interface type.
+This repo uses the obligation contract created for project Ubin with a couple of differences/additions.
+For example, there are new properties called `settlementmethod` and `payments`, both of an interface type.

 Settlement can either be on-ledger or off-ledger.
 For on-ledger we can